Fault (geology): Oblique-slip faults

 A fault which has a component of dip-slip and a component of strike-slip is termed an oblique-slip fault.
 Nearly all faults have some component of both dip-slip and strike-slip; hence, defining a fault as oblique requires both dip and strike components to be measurable and significant.
 Some oblique faults occur within transtensional and transpressional regimes, and others occur where the direction of extension or shortening changes during the deformation but the earlier formed faults remain active.

 The hade angle is defined as the complement of the dip angle; it is the angle between the fault plane and a vertical plane that strikes parallel to the fault.

-Listric fault

-Listric faults are similar to normal faults but the fault plane curves, the dip being steeper near the surface, then shallower with increased depth.
-The dip may flatten into a sub-horizontal décollement, resulting in a horizontal slip on a horizontal plane.
-The illustration shows slumping of the hanging wall along a listric fault.
-Where the hanging wall is absent (such as on a cliff) the footwall may slump in a manner that creates multiple listric faults.

 Ring fault

 Ring faults, also known as caldera faults, are faults that occur within collapsed volcanic calderas and the sites of bolide strikes, such as the Chesapeake Bay impact crater.
 Ring faults are the result of a series of overlapping normal faults, forming a circular outline.
 Fractures created by ring faults may be filled by ring dikes.